Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-At least that’s what I know the “uninitiated” will say.
-But you all know that my blog isn’t just about being a fan of something.
-It’s about what helps us express our creativity the way we want to.
+At least, that’s what I know the “uninitiated” will say.
+But you all know my blog isn’t just about being a fan of something.
+It’s about what helps us express our creativity how we want.

-And for a small cultish group of people, that’s the Fujifilm X system.
+And for a small cultish group, that’s the Fujifilm X system.

-I am not associated with Fujifilm in any way, they’re not paying me to write this, and they’ve never sent me free stuff.
-I’m just a happy customer, one who has started to enjoy photography again since using their cameras, and I want to share this with you if you’re in the same spot.
+I am not associated with Fujifilm; they’re not paying me to write this and never sent me free stuff.
+I’m just a happy customer who has started to enjoy photography again since using their cameras, and I want to share this with you if you’re in the same spot.

 Creativity is a Different Process for Everyone

 Some folks love post-processing.
 They prefer to be creative on the computer.
 And that’s totally cool.
 I respect that.

 But it’s not for everyone.
 Some people just want good JPGs out of the camera.
 You should have no shame in not wanting to process RAW files.